nimble-dev/nimbleHMC/joss/paper/paper.md

 # Statement of need

-HMC is recognized as a state-of-the-art MCMC strategy.
+HMC is recognized as a state-of-the-art MCMC sampling algorithm.
 A testimony to this, software packages such as
-`Stan` have been built exclusively around HMC sampling.
+`Stan` exclusively employ HMC sampling.
-As a result, however, such software cannot operate on models with discrete parameters where HMC cannot operate.
+Consequently, such software cannot operate on models containing discrete parameters (upon which HMC cannot operate).
 Models with discrete parameters arise in a range of statistical motifs including hidden Markov models, finite mixture models, and generally in the presence of unobserved categorical data [@bartolucci2022discrete].
-In contrast, other mainstream MCMC packages *`WinBUGS`, `OpenBUGS` and `jags`) can sample discrete parameters, but provide no facilities for HMC sampling.
-This leaves a gap, as there is no support for applying HMC sampling to continuous-valued parameters of hierarchical models which also contain discrete parameters.
+In contrast, other mainstream MCMC packages (`WinBUGS`, `OpenBUGS` and `jags`) can sample discrete parameters, but provide no facilities for HMC sampling.
+This leaves a gap, as there is no support for HMC sampling of hierarchical models which also contain discrete parameters.

-`nimbleHMC` fills this gap, by providing an HMC sampler which operates inside `nimble`'s  MCMC engine.  `nimble` provides a host of MCMC sampling algorithms which are suitable for either continuous or discrete parameters, as well as the ability to customize an MCMC algorithm by specifying sampler assignments. `nimbleHMC` supplements the suite of sampling algorithms provided with `nimble` with an HMC sampler, which can be used alongside other samplers.
-The example presented herein demonstrates precisely this use case: HMC sampling operating alongside other discrete samplers, which is not possible without the use of `nimbleHMC`.
+`nimbleHMC` fills this gap, by providing two HMC samplers which operate inside `nimble`'s  MCMC engine.
+The base `nimble` package provides a variety of MCMC sampling algorithms, as well as the ability to customize MCMC sampler assignments. `nimbleHMC` augments the set of sampling algorithms provided in `nimble` with two options for HMC sampling, which can be used alongside any other samplers.
+The example presented here demonstrates precisely that: HMC sampling operating alongside discrete samplers, which is not possible without the use of `nimbleHMC`.

-It is an open question of what combination of samplers will optimize MCMC efficiency.
+It's an open question of what combination of samplers will optimize MCMC efficiency.
 One metric of comparison is the effective sample size of the samples generated per unit